HPDell/typst-cineca/README.md

-# Calendar
+# CINECA: A Typst Package to Create Calendars

-A Typst package to create calendar with events.
+CINECA Is Not an Electric Calendar App, but a Typst package to create calendars with events.

 Example: